danielmk/pydentate/README.md

 # pyDentate

 pyDentate is a biophysically realistic computational model of the dentate gyrus, a hippocampal brain region associated with memory formation and a computation called pattern separation.
-The properties of the this model are based on a [dentate model] (http://www.opensourcebrain.org/projects/dentate) from the Soltesz Laboratory.
 We made changes based on new literature and our own experimental findings.
 Furthermore, we introduced enhancements to study pattern separation.

 # Getting started
 Follow these steps to get started with pyDentate